masasam/dotfiles/README.md

 Synchronize the ~/backup directory to your favorite cloud in this command.
 This command is a one-way synchronization to the cloud from your laptop or desktop.
+The following command is a one-way synchronization to your laptop or desktop from the cloud.

+	rclone sync drive:backup ${HOME}/backup
+	rclone sync dropbox:backup ${HOME}/backup

 Since configuration file of [rclone](https://github.com/rclone/rclone) is encrypted with [git-crypt](https://github.com/AGWA/git-crypt), you install and set up [git-crypt](https://github.com/AGWA/git-crypt) at first step.
 Since [git-crypt](https://github.com/AGWA/git-crypt) is dependent on gnupg, you must place the gnupg configuration file manually.